TheJacksonLaboratory/marea/README.md

 # marea
-Filter PubMed articles for relevance.
+Filter PubMed articles for relevance and apply Pubtator Central concept recognition to the title and abstract of relevant articles.

 ### Naive filter
 The goal of this project is to select PubMed articles based on their MeSH descriptors and keywords.
 For filtering,